-Selection invention in the pharmaceutical area: an overview of the legal opinions PTO and ANVISA have on the issue
+Selection invention in the pharmaceutical area: an overview of the BPTO and ANVISA’s legal opinions

 A selection invention is one in which a single element or small segment within a broad known group is selected and claimed in an independent way, based on a particular feature that is not mentioned in the broader group.